gerritbruening/texthist/kafka/texthist-kafka.md

 N=3daß er etwas Böses getan hätte, wurde er eines Morgens N=4verhaftet.
 Die Köchin der Frau Grubach, seiner Zimmervermieterin,
 ```
 This code can be copied in one go.
 It is processed into a TEI-like XML by [ka2xml.xml](ka2xml.xml).
+Some important characteristics of the source code are documented in the following.

 ### Page vs. paragraph breaks
-It is important do distinguish page from paragraph breaks:
+To get the correct paragraph structure from the data it is important to distinguish page from paragraph breaks:
 ```
 N=25nicht verstehe, das man aber auch nicht verstehen muß."PN=33PN=33      N=26"Es ist gar nichts Dummes, was Sie gesagt haben Frau
 N=27Grubach, wenigstens bin auch ich zum Teil Ihrer Meinung, PN=34N=34 IDPAGE=KKAPp34 PN=34RID=007VA034 TYPE=ALT TEXT="Varianten"PN=34N=1nur urteile ich über das ganze noch schärfer als
 ```
-The first event is a paragraph break, the second is
+The first event is a paragraph break, the second is a page break.
-a page break.
-It seems as if the paragraph break is
-marked by "PN=`\d+`PN=`d\+`" followed by 6 `no-break space`s whereas the
+The paragraph break is marked by `      `, i.e., 6 no-break spaces, preceded by `PN=33PN=33`.
+The latter is redundant because the beginning of page 33 is marked earlier.

-page break has a whole bunch of explicit markup.
+The page break is marked by a whole bunch of explicit markup most of which is redundant..

-### Page breaks and paragraph breaks coinciding
+When page breaks and paragraph breaks are coinciding, the above
+mentioned markings are simply concatinated:

 `N=27die Treppe hinaufstieg, drehte er sich noch einmal um.PN=32N=32 IDPAGE=KKAPp32 PN=32RID=007VA032 TYPE=ALT TEXT="Varianten"PN=32PN=32      N=1Er hätte geradewegs in sein Zimmer gehen können,`

-When page breaks and paragraph breaks are coinciding, the above
-mentioned markings are simply concatinated.

 ## Kafka's "Process" -- apparatus

+### editorial emendations

+### author's variants
 Before looking at the code, take a look on the original apparatus entry which covers for the variants in the autograph manuscript.
 This is how it looks like: